 Many NSW schools participated in the program when it was launched.
 It can be delivered by schools, or organised by your local Council.
 If you are a parent keen to know more, or a teacher interested in running the program at your primary school, please fill out the Register Your School form and we’ll send you more information.

 Through a successful, tried and tested curriculum of fun practical workshops and games, children learn safety rules they can rely on to ensure their security amongst road users.

 Children learn the functions and importance of the helmet, elbow and knee pads.
 They learn new practical techniques, such as braking correctly, curving and controlling falls to help prevent injury.

 Fun techniques such as leg swapping, balance and slalom manoeuvres are aimed at improving balance and co-ordination which, in turn, further promote the children's safety on their scooters.

-All the children are required to wear a helmet, elbow pads and knee pads.
-A scooter and all other relevant material is provided courtesy of micro® scooters.
+All the children are required to wear a helmet.
+A scooter fleet and helmets can be purchased from Micro Scooters and all training materials are provided free of charge.

 The children learn that only by respecting the rules and having the appropriate equipment can they avoid injury and accidents.